DREAM MAP of ISRAEL (with translations)

 כלום שנאמר לא תחסר כל בה • ספרי פ’ עקב

-Rabbi Shimon ben Yochai says: “Tevel (world/universe) -— this refers to the Land of Israel, as it is stated: ‘Rejoicing in the tevel of His earth.’
-And why is it called Tevel?
+Rabbi Shimon ben Yochai says: “World (tevel) — this refers to the Land of Israel, as it is stated: ‘Rejoicing in the world (tevel) of His earth.’
+And why is it called world (tevel)?
 Because it is seasoned (metubelet) with everything.
 For all other lands, there is in this one what is not in that one; but the Land of Israel does not lack anything, as it is stated: ‘A land where you will lack nothing in it.’”
 (Sifrei, Parashat Eikev)

 Additional Notes: